 - Construct Isometric drawings from Multiview drawings

-- Draw Oblique drawings manually and with CAD
+- Draw Oblique drawings with CAD

 - Identify One-point, Two-point, and Three-point Perspective drawings